 Making It Clear That Prevention Is A Company Priority

-Although it’s a good idea to have the sex crime attorney for you, companies should also be proactive about taking the right steps to educate their employees and raise awareness of what behavior will not be tolerated.
-Harassment policies should be reviewed and possibly updated on a regular basis to ensure that they actively reflect the attitudes of the company itself.
-These policies should also be communicated to all staff and employees on a regular basis to ensure that they’re always understood.
+Companies should be proactive about taking the proper steps to educate their employees and raise awareness of what behaviour will not be tolerated.
+Harassment policies should be reviewed and possibly updated regularly to ensure that they actively reflect the company’s attitudes.
+These policies should also be routinely communicated to all staff and employees to ensure they’they’reys understand.

 Employees And Management Should Understand What Sexual Harassment Is

 It may seem obvious, but there are some very blurry lines.
-They should know exactly what kinds of actions and behaviors are deemed inappropriate, including making certain comments or watching inappropriate content.
+They should know exactly what actions and behaviours are deemed inappropriate, including making specific comments or watching inappropriate content.

-Employees are not open to outright statements that they’re doing something wrong or can’t be trusted.
-Many sexual harassment training programs focus on the negative which can make employees feel like they’re part of the problem.
-Instead, use positive language so that they are more likely to be proactive about their behavior.
+Employees are not open to outright statements that they did something wrong or can’t be trusted.
+Many sexual harassment training programs focus on the negative, making employees feel like they’re the problem.
+Instead, use positive language so that they are more likely to be proactive about their behaviour.